1gm/ttm/README.md

 # ttm

-A utility for calculating time to merge and other minor statisics for a branch on a Github repository.
+A utility for calculating time to merge and other minor statistics for a branch on a Github repository.

 It will calculate information about each pr merged into the target branch including author, time to merge, first review time, second review time, and code changes.